Dear me, I was...: Plot

 At the park, the protagonist meets a kid and draws a bear and a rabbit on the ground with her.
 At home, the protagonist opens up the box where she had previously stored away her painting materials.
-The protagonist visits her mother, who’s bedridden in a hospital, and the protagonist notices her old drawing of her late father surrounded by bubbles.
+The protagonist visits her mother, who is bedridden in a hospital, and the protagonist notices her old drawing of her late father surrounded by bubbles.
 Once her mother passes away, she adds a portrait of her to the same drawing, showing the contrast between her drawing skills at the two stages of her life.

 At another time, the protagonist is sitting on a bench at the park, when she hears a cat meowing beneath her.
-She notices that the cat is pregnant, and takes it to an animal clinic, where the cat gives birth to two kitties.
+She notices that the cat is pregnant, and takes it to an animal clinic, where the cat gives birth to two kittens.
 The protagonist then adopts the cat, and she draws multiple sketches of it and its two babies.

 After some time, the protagonist sees a gallery on the street and recognizes the photo that the photographer took of her at the beach, and the two meet up over coffee.
 The protagonist draws a sketch of the photographer and gives it to him.

 The protagonist, now an elderly woman, receives a letter from the photographer, and the two start sending letters to each other.
 The protagonist then learns of the photographer’s passing in a plane crash, and visits his grave, where she meets a family member of his.
 He gives her a notebook, where she sees he kept the drawing she gave him.
 She colors and frames the drawing.

 In an epilogue, the protagonist looks through her notebook once more, where the events told across the game are framed as sketches.
 She then writes the phrase “Dear me, I was…”, and closes the notebook.